madarche/mcf-js/README.md

 Format
 ------

-The Modular Crypt Format is of the following form:
+A password field in the Modular Crypt Format is of the following form:

     $identifier$cost$salt$derived_key